To Faculty and Staff

 reading in general education and writing courses (Core 1, Writing

 10) and recommended reading in other first-year classes.
-It will be the subject of university-wide events, including
+It is the subject of university-wide events, including

 a film series, faculty symposium and guest lectures.
 We encourage